Guide to Building Credit at 18: Starting Early Is Key

 When should I get my first credit card?

-There’s no one “right age to get a credit card”; however, card issuers set a minimum age requirement for their card users.
+There’s no one “right age to get a credit card”; however, card issuers typically set a minimum age requirement of 18 for their card users.
 Parents can help their child access their first credit card as an authorized user, sometimes before the age of 18 years old.
 As an authorized user, your child can make purchases on your card, and start building their credit without being liable for monthly payments.

 What is the fastest way to build credit at 18?